orinxam/pylfl/README.md

 pl.make_odata_connect(nin,nhidden,nout)
 pl.make_odata_tspath(nin,nhidden,nout)
 ```
 With the keywords again explained in the respective documentations.
 The 4 keywords `NEWCONNECTIONS, UNTRAP, CONNECTUNC, CONNECTREGION` are of special importance as they describe the four most commonly used ways to connect minima.
-Only one can be used at a time, and for a first run, `NEWCONNECTIONS` should be used.
-T
+Only one can be used at a time, and for a first run, `NEWCONNECTIONS` should be used. the `pathdata.NEWCONNECTIONS` file requires a path to the OPTIM binary and due to Fortran memory pre-allocation, any line of this pathname can be at most 80 characters in length, with multiple lines separater by `+++`.
 This step can then be executed by
 ```
 pl.extendpdb()
 ```
 which will search connections between minima as specified in the `pathdata.NEWCONNECTIONS` file. his step can be repeated multiple time with different to continuously grow the PATHSAMPLE database.
+It is not unusual to se a warning of `Note: The following floating-point exceptions are signalling: IEEE_UNDERFLOW_FLAG IEEE_DENORMAL` here.

 In general, note that the `data,odata,pathdata` files provided by us are merely first templates to get a system working.
 As can be seen from the respective documentations, many more options exist to fine-tune the different programs.